 - Analysis: This proceeding affects VCE's Local RA compliance obligations beginning in 2020, for the first time requiring procurement over a three-year period instead of an annual period.
 The most significant impacts of D.19-10-021 will be felt by CCAs with unspecified imports currently under contract.
 The settlement agreement, if approved by the CPUC, would resolve central buyer issues other than the identity of the central buyer.
 Moving to a central procurement entity as proposed in the settlement agreement would impact VCE's RA procurement and compliance, including eliminating the need for monthly RA showings and associated penalties and/or waiver requests from individual LSEs.
 VCE could choose to procure its share of RA or allow that to be done by the central buyer and pay for its share of such procurement.
 CalCCA's Petition for Modification, if granted, would provide CCAs with the potential for a waiver of system and flexible RA requirements (in addition to the existing waiver process for local RA).
-The disaggregation of the PG&E Other Zone is likely to complicate VCE's RA procurement efforts, so if the PG&E PFM is approved by the CPUC, it could provide alternative compliance options to VCE and additional flexibility. - Next Steps: Responses to CalCCA's Application for Rehearing are due November 8, 2019.
-Responses to CalCCA's Petition for Modification of D.19-06-026 are due November 12, 2019.
-A final decision regarding the central buyer is anticipated for Q4 2019. - Additional Information: Petition for Modification of D.19-06-026 by CalCCA (October 30, 2019); Motion for Stay of D.19-10-021 by CalCCA (October 24, 2019) Application for Rehearing of D.19-10-021 by CalCCA (October 24, 2019); D.19-10-021 affirming RA import rules (October 17, 2019); Joint Motion to establish schedule on hybrid resources (September 27, 2019); D.19-09-054 extending statutory deadline (September 26, 2019); PG&E PFM regarding PG&E Other disaggregation (September 11, 2019); Ruling issuing RA State of the Market (September 3, 2019); Joint Motion to adopt a settlement agreement for a residual central procurement entity (August 30, 2019); D.19-06-026 adopting local and flexible capacity requirements (July 5, 2019); Docket No. R.17-09-020.
+The disaggregation of the PG&E Other Zone is likely to complicate VCE's RA procurement efforts, so if the PG&E PFM is approved by the CPUC, it could provide alternative compliance options to VCE and additional flexibility.
+The PD would adopt an interim QC valuation for IFOM hybrid resources that have operational restrictions (e.g., a charging restriction). - Next Steps: Comments on the PD are due December 20, 2019, replies are due January 2, 2020, and the PD may be adopted, at earliest, at the CPUC's January 16, 2020 meeting.
+A final decision regarding the central buyer was anticipated for Q4 2019, but the Commission can no longer meet that timeline. - Additional Information: Powerex Application for Rehearing of D.19-10-021 (November 18, 2019); CAISO Application for Rehearing of D.19-10-021 (November 18, 2019); Proposed Decision on Hybrid Resources (November 26, 2019); Petition for Modification of D.19-06-026 by CaICCA (October 30, 2019); Motion for Stay of D.19-10-021 by CaICCA (October 24, 2019) CaICCA Application for Rehearing of D.19-10-021 (October 24, 2019); D.19-10-021 affirming RA import rules (October 17, 2019); D.19-09-054 extending statutory deadline (September 26, 2019); PG&E PFM regarding PG&E Other disaggregation (September 11, 2019); Ruling issuing RA State of the Market (September 3, 2019); Joint Motion to adopt a settlement agreement for a residual central procurement entity (August 30, 2019); D.19-06-026 adopting local and flexible capacity requirements (July 5, 2019); Docket No. R.17-09-020.